erosbdata/Python_boat_data/README.md

 includes a variable for the number of views received in the last seven days.
 This data is mostly trustworthy since it is being sourced from a website which can measure the number of clicks within a certain timespan.
-There is room for error or bias in terms of the boat type, manufacturer, measurements, etc. due to the owner inpuƫng this data into the boat’s profile.
+There is room for error or bias in terms of the boat type, manufacturer, measurements, etc. due to the owner inputting this data into the boat’s profile.
 There are 9889 rows and 10 columns.

+Link to Power BI report: https://drive.google.com/file/d/1CPDsZWI0BWrlQJiL4b_y3CiMXI-l63OM/view?usp=sharing